rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-e9c31024b02ffa45-suspension-of-trading-in-bonds-of-national-bank-for-agriculture-and-rural-develo.md

 stocks:
 - NABARD
 tags:
-- trading-suspension
-- bonds
+- bond
 - debt-securities
-- nabard
-- redemption
 - interest-payment
 - record-date
+- redemption
+- suspension
 title: Suspension of Trading in Bonds of National Bank for Agriculture and Rural Development
 ---